Rwandan genocide: United States

 Convoy of American military vehicles bring fresh water from Goma to Rwandan refugees located at camp Kimbumba, Zaire in August 1994.

 Intelligence reports indicate that United States president Bill Clinton and his cabinet were aware before the height of the massacre that a deliberate and systematic genocide to eliminate all Tutsis was planned.
-Fear of a repeat of the events in Somalia shaped US policy at the time, with many commentators identifying the graphic consequences of the Battle of Mogadishu as the key reason behind the US's failure to intervene in later conflicts such as the Rwandan genocide.
-After the battle, the bodies of several US casualties of the conflict were dragged through the streets of Mogadishu by crowds of local civilians and members of Aidid's Somali National Alliance.
+Fear of a repeat of the events in Somalia shaped US policy at the time, with many commentators identifying the graphic consequences of the 1993 Battle of Mogadishu as the key reason behind the US's failure to intervene in later conflicts such as the Rwandan genocide.
+In 1993, the bodies of several US military casualties of the conflict were dragged through the streets of Mogadishu by crowds of local civilians and members of Mohamed Farrah Aidid's Somali National Alliance.
 According to the former US deputy special envoy to Somalia, Walter Clarke: "The ghosts of Somalia continue to haunt US policy.
 Our lack of response in Rwanda was a fear of getting involved in something like a Somalia all over again."
 President Clinton has referred to the failure of the U.S. government to intervene in the genocide as one of his main foreign policy failings, saying "I don't think we could have ended the violence, but I think we could have cut it down.
 And I regret it."
 Eighty percent of the discussion in Washington concerned the evacuation of American citizens.